Patient, Carer and Public Involvement

 - commenting and developing patient information leaflets or other research materials

-The development of the National Institute of Academic Anaesthesia (NIAA), the Health Services Research Centre (HSRC), and in particular the HSRC’s success in partnership working on major grant applications, has led to an increased and unmet need for PPI.
+The development of the National Institute of Academic Anaesthesia (NIAA), the RCoA Centre for Research and Improvement (CR&I), and in particular the CR&I's success in partnership working on major grant applications, has led to an increased and unmet need for PPI.

 How to get PPI for your research